ku-sldg/plih/_simple/5-Failure.md

                          else Nothing
 ```

-If the condition is not Boolean or the result types are not the same, then `typeof` returns an error message using `Left`.
+If the condition is not Boolean or the result types are not the same, then `typeof` returns an error message using `Nothing`.

 Putting everything together for all expressions, the result is the following `typeof` definition: